dfoleypivotal/gcp-pcf-workshop/README.md

 ```
 ![](images/image18.png)

-- Repeat these steps for the python and ruby applications.
+- Repeat these steps for the ***python*** and ***ruby*** applications.

 You just deployed four applications each based on a different
 language and runtime.
 Pivotal Cloud Foundry is a polyglot
 platform, meaning it supports multiple languages and does so in
 a pluggable way (via buildpacks)!

 - Switch over to you browser and let refresh the Apps Manger page.
 You may have to login again.
-On the left hand side select the ***demo*** ORG and then select the ***dev** SPACE.
+On the left hand side select the ***demo*** ORG and then select the ***dev*** SPACE.
 You should now see all 4 application.

     ![](images/image19.png)

-- Apps Manager give you a GUI that allows you to manage all your deployments the same way you would via the CF CLI.
+- Apps Manager gives you a GUI that allows you to manage all your deployments the same way you would via the CF CLI.
 Click around to get familiar with the Apps Manager.
 If you click on one of the applications you can see some of the controls you have for each application.

     ![](images/image20.png)